History of the Jews in France

 Persecution under the Capets (987-1137)

-There were widespread persecution of Jews in France beginning in 1007 or 1009.
+There was widespread persecution of Jews in France beginning in 1007 or 1009.

 Robert is credited with advocating forced conversions of local Jewry, as well as mob violence against Jews who refused.